dennis-lawter/pico-pet/readme.md

 # Pico Pet
+A virtual pet that requires the user to complete pomodoros for the health of their pet.

+## Hardware
+- RP2040 or RP2040-Tiny
+- Waveshare 1.44"
+- DS3231

 ## NVM Utilization
 The NVM (Non-Volatile Memory) module offers 4KiB arranged in 512 pages of 8 bytes each.